Report

 To make this possible, we first needed to standardize payments from different payment service providers (PSPs), which we explored in the first blog post.

 Then we built out a rules engine to determine how payments are routed to their destinations, maximizing outcomes for our Sellers.
-We’ll dive into how the rules engine works in this blog post.
+In this blog, we’ll dive into how the rules engine works.

 Rules engine for payment routing

-Every time a new Paddle payment is attempted by our payment system, information about the payment is sent to the rules engine which decides which Merchant Account (and therefore which Paddle entity) and which PSP integration should handle the payment.
+Every time a new Paddle payment is attempted on our platform, information about the payment is sent to the rules engine which decides which Merchant Account and which PSP integration should handle the payment.

 Paddle’s payments experts define and continually optimize active rules in the rules engine based on our data and analytics.
 They do this using our bespoke UI application that affords intuitive drag-and-drop controls to update the order in which rules should be evaluated.